 - The payment was to an individual or an entity that is not incorporated (Answering this question is why a W-9 is important.)

 If either of the above cases is true, filing a form 1099-Misc is required.

-What if I Forgot or Didn’t Know to Ask a Service Provider for a W-9?
+What if I Forgot to Ask For a W-9?

 Ask them for a W-9 now.
 Doing so as early as possible will give you a head start since 1099-Misc are due January 31st, 2019.
 That means you have 30 days from the end of the year to file them.